bormaxi8080/osint-timeline/DRAFT.md

 CodeGraph.
 Pre-indexed code knowledge graph for Claude Code — fewer tokens, fewer tool calls, 100% local: https://github.com/colbymchenry/codegraph

 Claude-red is a curated library of offensive security skills designed for the Claude skills system.
 Each skill is a structured SKILL.md file that primes Claude with expert-level methodology for a specific attack surface - from SQLi to shellcode, EDR evasion to exploit development: https://github.com/SnailSploit/Claude-Red

+Goose.
+An open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM: https://github.com/aaif-goose/goose

 Browserbase's official collection of agent skills to access the web: https://github.com/browserbase/skills